 Distinguished professor of computer science at Naval Postgraduate School.
 Past president of ACM.
 Past editor in chief of Communications of ACM.
 Currently editor of ACM Ubiquity.
 Author of ten books, most recent Great Principles of Computing (MIT Press 2015).
 Author of over four hundred scientific papers and articles.

 I am a computer scientist with a predilection for building software systems (and, more recently, for deploying services) that solve problems in the sciences.
 I am a Distinguished Fellow at Argonne National Laboratory and a Professor at the University of Chicago.
-I am affiliated, in particular, with the Department of Computer Science, Mathematics and Computer Science Division, and Institute for Molecular Engineering.
+I am affiliated, in particular, with the Department of Computer Science, Data Science and Learning Division, and Institute for Molecular Engineering.

 I am an author, speaker… essentially a loud-mouthed pundit on the topic of software development.
 I work for ThoughtWorks, a software delivery company, where I have the exceedingly inappropriate title of “Chief Scientist”.
 I’ve written half-a-dozen books on software development, including Refactoring and Patterns of Enterprise Application Architecture.
 I write regularly about software development on martinfowler.com